nanobox-io/nanobox-docs/source/cli/link.html.md

 ---
 title: link
+description: The 'link' command manages links between your local and production apps.
 ---

-The `link` command allows you to manage links between your local and production apps.
+The `link` command manages links between your local and production apps.
 Links also allow you to create aliases for apps.

 A single codebase can be linked to multiple apps, but an alias must be given for each app.
 If no alias is provided, it assumes the "default" alias.